 Corned Beef and Cabbage is the token St. Patrick's Day dish, made by most just once a year.
-I gotta say, I don't know why we limit ourselves because I could eat this dish just as regularly as any other staple.
+But I've got to say, I don't know why we limit ourselves because I could eat this dish just as regularly as any other staple.

-I made Corned Beef and Cabbage for the first time after moving here to Grand Cayman.
-Each year my family goes to my grandparent's house to celebrate the holiday, so I'd never been in a position where I had to prepare it.
-Kind of like Thanksgiving – I’d never had to prepare my own until moving away from home, and now we’ve done it three times and have even hosted guests.
+I made Corned Beef and Cabbage for the first time after moving abroad.
+Each year my family goes to my grandparent's house to celebrate the holiday, so I'd never been in a position where I had to prepare this dish myself.

 Slow Cooker Corned Beef and Cabbage